alx-tools/deep-learning-vagrant-machine/README.md

 Open a browser and browse http://127.0.0.1:8888

+Looking for some resources to get started with Deep Learning?
+Check out our [introductory workshops](https://github.com/holbertonschool/deep-learning).

 # Tips and tricks

 To access files present on your computer from your Vagrant/Ubuntu machine, go to the `/vagrant` directory which is mounted to the directory you started you Vagrant box from: